Nevoss/form-wrapper-js/README.md

 }
 ```

-this behavior letting you create your validation file (or files) that can be reusable and also very light weight with out a lot of validation rules you don't need.
+this behavior letting you create your validation file (or files) that can be reusable and also very lightweight, without a lot of validation rules you don`t need.

 ### Handling with form errors

-after validating form or specific field, there is a case that some fields not passes some rules. you can use `form.$errors` api to fetch out field errors.
+after validating form or a specific field, there is a case that some fields not pass some rules. you can use `form.$errors` API to retrieve those field errors.

 ```vue
 <template>
   <form @submit.prevent="handleSubmit">